-Kameron Hurley is an award-winning author and freelance copywriter who grew up in Washington State.
-Hurley has lived in Fairbanks, Alaska; Durban, South Africa; and Chicago.
-Along the way, she justified her nomadic lifestyle by picking up academic degrees from the University of Alaska and the University of Kwa-Zulu Natal, specializing in the history of South African resistance movements.
-Her personal and professional exploits have taken her all around the world.
+Kameron Hurley is an award-winning author and advertising copywriter.
+Hurley grew up in Washington State and has lived in Fairbanks, Alaska; Durban, South Africa; and Chicago.
+She has a Bachelor’s Degree in historical studies from the University of Alaska and a Master’s in History from the University of Kwa-Zulu Natal, specializing in the history of South African resistance movements.

-In addition to her writing, Hurley has been a Stollee guest lecturer at Buena Vista University and taught copywriting at the School of Advertising Art.
+In addition to her writing, Hurley has been a Stollee guest lecturer at Buena Vista University, a LITA President’s Program speaker, and taught copywriting at the School of Advertising Art.

 Hurley currently lives in Ohio, where she’s cultivating an urban homestead.